Gabriella439/slides/eXchange2022/slides.md

 - The "content" is the input Grace expression

-- The "presentation" is the generated web form
+- The "presentation" is the generated HTML / web form

 The input Grace expression has no presentation logic

-## Separate content and presentation
+## Motivation behind separation

 Why do we want to [separate content and presentation](https://en.wikipedia.org/wiki/Separation_of_content_and_presentation)?